Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 20S and 20N - NOAA - Monthly

 | 2025-08-31 | 0.493038 |

 Not for investment purposes.
-Content released on this web site is not suitable for investment purposes or as a basis for financial-decision making.
-Users should ask for professional advice and do independent analysis before taking any financial risk.
+Content made available on FetchSeries is not suitable for investment purposes or as a basis for making financial decisions.
+Users should consult expert advice and perform independent analysis before making any financial commitments.

 Series Metadata